sumghai/SDHI_StrobeOMatic/GameData/SDHI/Strobe-O-Matic/SDHI_StrobeOMatic_README.txt

  - Lights can be surface-mounted to any surface

- - Switch the lights on and off by using the part's right-click context menu in the flight scene, or assigning the Activate Strobe / Deactivate Strobe actions to the desired Action Groups
+ - Switch the lights on and off by using the part's right-click context menu in the flight scene, or toggling the Lights Action Group

 ===Uninstallation Instructions===